chenle02/Simulation_Braching_Brownian_Motions/README.md

 ## Introduction

-This Python script simulates super Brownian Motion (SBm) in R, a stochastic process where particles move randomly and branch under certain conditions.
-The script offers functionalities to simulate the motion, plot the paths, export the data, and generate an animation of the process.
+This Python script simulates super Brownian Motion (SBm), a stochastic process where particles move randomly and branch under certain conditions.
+The script offers functionalities to simulate the motion, plot the paths, save the images, export the data, and generate an animation of the process in the gif format.

-* Currently, all paths will update every 100 steps.
+* Currently, all paths will branch or die after every fixed number of steps (default 100).
 More flexibility will be added in the future.
-* At each 100 steps, each path will branch to two or die with the prescribed probability.

 ## Requirements
 - Python 3